 Water should not leak from refrigerators.
 It will not harm it, but it is inconvenient.
 While the tiny pool of water under your refrigerator may be as harmless as a melted ice cube, it is critical to investigate the water leak inside the refrigerator to ensure that your appliance is not damaged.

-If refrigerator water leak inside, you should take action right away to avoid water stains on your floor and structural damage to your home.
+If refrigerator water leaks inside, you should take action right away to avoid water stains on your floor and structural damage to your home.